EivindAntonsen/Battleship/readme.md

         * Repetitive call/response log statements happen in `/battleship/aspect/LogAspect.kt`.
         * Debug by default, as these calls should be uninteresting in most cases.
     * Error handling
+        * Repetitive try/catch statements with subsequent logging happen in `/battleship/aspect/DataAccessAspect.kt`.
         * Calls to data access objects are similar by default, and handle errors the same way.
-This has been removed from the actual dao-implementations in favor of more readable code.
+This has been moved from the actual dao-implementations to an aspect in favor of more readable code in the dao.
 * Controller advice
     * Exception handling
         * Exceptions should not bubble all the way up to the frontend.
 There is an exception handler